grpc/proposal/A59-audit-logging.md

 {"timestamp":"1649376211","rpc_method":"/pkg.Service/Foo","principal":"spiffe://foo/user1","policy_name":"example_policy","matched_rule":"admin_access","authorized":true}
 ```

+The timestamp, as the number of seconds from the Unix Epoch, is generated from
+the current time when the logger is invoked.

 More types of loggers may be designed and implemented in the future.
 For users
 that just need to use the built-in loggers, everything will be configured in
 either the xDS RBAC filter or gRPC authorization policy.
 No additional code is